Thallium trifluoride

 Thallium trifluoride is the inorganic compound with the formula TlF_{3}.
-It is a white solid.
-Aside from being one of two thallium fluorides, the compound is only of theoretical interest.
-It adopts the same structure as bismuth trifluoride, featuring eight-coordinate Tl(III) centers.
+It is a white, hygroscopic solid.
+It is one of two thallium fluorides, the other being thallium monofluoride.
+The It adopts the same structure as bismuth trifluoride, featuring eight-coordinate Tl(III) centers.
 Some evidence exists for a second polymorph.

+It is prepared by treating thallium(III) oxide with fluorine gas at 300 °C.